Removing Dust from CMB Observations with Diffusion Models: Description of the Data

 \textbf{Dust Emission Maps.} We construct simulated dust emission maps in total intensity from a turbulent hydrodynamic simulation of the diffuse interstellar medium taken from the CATS database~\citep{burkhart2020catalogue}.
 We assume here that dust emission is proportional to the gas density of the simulation.
 Simulated maps then simply correspond to gas column density maps.
 We provide details on the hydrodynamic simulation in App.~\ref{app:simulation}.
 Our dataset consists of 991 dust emission maps of size $256\times256$ (for an example, see Fig.~\ref{fig:imgs_data_soursep} top left panel).

 \textbf{CMB maps.} If we neglect secondary anisotropies, CMB anisotropies are extremely well described by an isotropic Gaussian random field on the sphere~\citep{planck2016-l01}, entirely characterized by its covariance matrix (or power spectrum).
 As a consequence, we can obtain CMB maps by sampling Gaussian draws with covariance $\ve{\Sigma}_\ve{\phi}$ parametrized by cosmological parameters $\ve{\phi}$ (for an example, see Fig.~\ref{fig:imgs_data_soursep} top middle panel).
 In this work, we consider a standard cosmological model.
 We only vary the cosmological parameters $H_0$ and $\omega_b$ and choose for the remaining ones fiducial values consistent with \textit{Planck} 2018 analysis~\citep{planck2016-l01}.
+We work with simulated maps covering an effective angular surface of approximately $34\times 34\,\mathrm{deg}^2$.
 We refer to App.~\ref{app:cmb_generation} for further technical details.